 Now you can enter the shortcut you would like to add by typing the exact name of the menu in the “menu title” area.

-To bind it to a new key command, click on the keyboard shortcut field and use the key combination you would like to add.
+To bind it to a new key command, click on the keyboard shortcut field and use the key combination you want to add.

 It is important to be careful to spell the name of the menu selection precisely right, including capitalization, or the new keybinding will not work.

-When you enter new key mapping, you will override any previous command for that key and menu item.
+When you enter new key mapping, you override any previous key and menu item command.